agusso/ASOXScrollTableViewCell/Example/XScroll/README.md

 }
 ```

-* Configure each item in `Content Cell`
-Configure each item in `Content Cell` and use the same ‘Reusable Cell Identifier’ defined in the `Content Cell’ xib previously.
+* Configure each item in `Content Cell` and use the same ‘Reusable Cell Identifier’ defined in the `Content Cell` xib previously.

 ``` objectivec
 - (UICollectionViewCell *)horizontalScrollContentsView:(UICollectionView *)horizontalScrollContentsView cellForItemAtContentIndexPath:(NSIndexPath *)contentIndexPath inTableViewIndexPath:(NSIndexPath *)tableViewIndexPath {